© 2025 Hawaiʻi Public Radio

 Previously, Vanic has served as interim chief when Susan Ballard retired in June 2021.

-During the meeting, commission members heard five-minute pitches from eight candidates vying for the interim position — five were internal candidates from HPD, and three were external.
+During Tuesday’s meeting, commission members heard five-minute pitches from eight candidates vying for the interim position — five were internal candidates from HPD, and three were external.
 Nearly all of the candidates, including current Hawaiʻi County Police Chief Ben Moszkowicz, expressed interest in applying for the permanent role.

 The pool of candidates for the interim role will be used to select a new police chief, according to commissioners.